rolzwy7/my-stack/README.md

 # Stack

-#### This is my repository for "code-snowballing" an it's mainly for personal reference.
+#### This is my repository for what I call "code-snowballing".
+It's mainly for personal reference but I'll keep it public anyway.

 ---